 This version of Rider replaces the existing Unity3DRider.cs script based editor plugin with an assembly – JetBrains.Rider.Unity.Editor.Plugin.Repacked.dll.
 Rider will automatically find and delete the old C# file, even if it’s been moved, and automatically copy the assembly to Assets/Plugins/Editor/JetBrains/.

 If you had previously committed Unity3DRider.cs into source control, now’s the time to delete it.
 We also strongly recommend excluding the new .dll from source control, for several reasons.
 Firstly, it’s a binary file, and will only cause your repository to grow.
-Secondly, Rider will automatically keep the assembly up to date, copying a new version across whenever you run a new version of Rider (this behaviour can be changed in settings).
+Secondly, Rider will automatically keep the assembly up to date, copying a new version across whenever you run a new version of Rider (this behavior can be changed in settings).
 And thirdly, we actually install a different version of the plugin for versions of Unity 5.5 and below.
 We suggest updating your .gitignore file or equivalent to exclude JetBrains.Rider.Unity.Editor.Plugin.Repacked.dll.

 Talking to the editor